kwonus/Quelle/Quelle-AVX.md

 2. Invoking a labeled statement (running a macro)

 Macro labels cannot contain punctuation: only letters, numbers, hyphens, and underscores are permitted.
-However, macros are identified with a prefix: it is either a pound (#) or dollar ($).
+However, macros are identified with a hash-tag (#).

 Let’s say we want to name the search example from the previous section; We’ll call it *eternal-power*.
 To accomplish this, we can apply a label to the statement below.
 This produces a full macro:

-%span=7 %similarity=85 eternal power < Romans || $eternal-power-romans
+[ span: 7 similarity: 85% ] eternal power < Romans || #eternal-power-romans

 It’s that simple, now instead of typing the entire statement, we can utilize the macro by referencing our previously applied label.
 Here is how the macro can be utilized:

-$eternal-power-romans
+#eternal-power-romans

 Labeled statements also support compounding.
 However, statements can only ever have a single search expression.
 Therefore, this macro invocation is disallowed (as there would be two search expressions in the same segment):

-$eternal-power godhead
+#eternal-power godhead

 However, the control variables and filters that were in the macro can still be leveraged by demoting the label to a partial macro.
 We can execute this to accomplish the search that was disallowed above: